 Honore encourages residents not to panic but to remain aware of the situation.

-The statewide average for a gallon of regular gas in the Bayou State dropped below $3.40 a month ago to $3.36 a gallon.
+The statewide average for a gallon of regular gas in the Bayou State dropped below $3.40 to $3.36 a gallon.
 Triple-A fuel analyst Don Redman says currently, the statewide average price for a gallon of regular gas is down four cents from a week ago but higher than around this time last year.

 Redman says the drop is due to both Louisiana being an oil-producing state and seeing ease in demand.

-Redman expects the price of fuel to remain under $3.40 a gallon statewide for September and may ultimately drop again some more next month.
+Redman says expects the price of fuel to remain under $3.40 a gallon statewide for September and may ultimately drop again some more next month.